youbai520/DDoS-Attack-Tool/README.md

-- choose the IP target
+- Choose the IP target

-- choose the port 4444 as default
+- Choose the port 4444 as default

-- hit enter
+- Hit enter